This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 When receiving rental income, what gets taxed?

 The profit made in the property rental business is taxable.
-The profit is calculated as rents less allowable expenses.
-The default basis for calculating rental income is the cash basis where the income taxable is cash received less cash paid.
+As long as rents received are less than £150,000, the profit is calculated as rents received less allowable expenses paid, also known as the cash basis (where the income taxable is cash received less cash paid).
 The earnings or accruals basis remains an available option.

-Finance costs including loan and mortgage interest are not allowable in calculating profits of an individual’s lettings business but they may be used to reduce the tax liability at 20% subject to some restrictions.
-See Finance cost relief.
+Finance costs including loan and mortgage interest are not allowable in calculating profits of an individual’s lettings business but they may be used to reduce the tax liability at 20% (correct for 2024-25) subject to some restrictions.
+See Finance cost relief for a more in-depth look at this subject.

 All property income is treated as arising from a single “property business”.
-With the exception of furnished holiday lettings, the income is treated as unearned income, i.e.: it does not count as income for the purposes of calculating pension contributions, and no National Insurance falls to be paid on it.
+With the exception of Furnished Holiday Lettings (FHL), the income is treated as unearned income, i.e.: it does not count as income for the purposes of calculating pension contributions, and no National Insurance falls to be paid on it.

 Contact us to discuss how we can help you with your Tax Return